zbendhiba/zbendhiba.github.io/_pages/about.md

 ---

 ### Hello there 👋
 I'm Zineb Bendhiba, an Open Source Java developer with over 15 years of experience, deeply passionate about addressing complex challenges within Cloud Native environments.
-I am dedicated to using and contributing to open source tools to tackle these challenges.
+I am dedicated to using and contributing to Open Source projects to tackle these challenges.

 I believe in the strength and adaptability of Apache Camel as an integration framework.
 Within the Apache Camel project, I actively contribute to addressing diverse integration challenges, which underscores my enduring dedication to solving complex problems over the course of my career.